 These are special urgent notifications that will break through your Focus mode settings even if they aren’t from the apps you’ve allowed.

-Customize the iPhone Home Screen in Focus
+Customize settings for iPhone Home Screen

 Focus also gives you control over what your Home Screen looks like when specific modes are enabled.
 You can choose to have only specific Home Screen pages displayed when in Focus mode and hide all the pages you don’t need.